 Does it seem fair for those two employees to receive the same vehicle allowance amount?

 That high-mileage driver will experience a financial pinch if the allowance amount is not calculated with those mileage-based expenses in mind.
-On the other hand, if the organization pays an allowance amount that is fair to that high-mileage employee, the low-mileage driver will be paid more than is necessary.
+On the other hand, if the organization pays a fair allowance amount to that high-mileage employee, the low-mileage driver will be paid more than is necessary.

 This is why a FAVR vehicle allowance integrates a mileage rate into the monthly allowance amount, helping to ease the differences in costs between drivers who drive different amounts.